 Rev. Hatton later left Paris.
 "In 1885, he was pastor at St James AME Church here in Danville, and it was under his pastorship that the church building was completed and opened.
 George Hatton died in Oxon Hill, MD 16 May 1904, and is buried in Arlington National Cemetery."
-In 1890, he was co-editor of The Champion newspaper with Horace Morris in Louisville, KY.
-For more see Ta-Nehisi Coates, "George W. Hatton's Long Road," The Atlantic (online), 01/20/2011.
-The quote comes from Mike Dennis, Publicity, Danville Boyle County African American Historical Society, Inc.
+This quotation comes from Mike Dennis, Head of Publicity at the Danville Boyle County African American Historical Society, Inc. In 1890, Rev. Hatton was in Louisville, KY, where he was co-editor of The Champion newspaper with Horace Morris.
+For more see Ta-Nehisi Coates, "George W. Hatton's Long Road," The Atlantic (online), 1/20/2011.

-In 1884, more than 6,000 people attended the Colored Methodist celebration of the 100th Anniversary of the founding of the Methodist Church.
-The celebration was held at the fairgrounds in Paris, KY.
-Two years later, in 1886, the Colored Methodist Church in Paris was referred to by other names in the media, and by 1886 the official name was St. Paul African Methodist Episcopal Church.
+In the mid-1880s, the St. Paul Methodist Church in Paris was referred to by different names in the media.
+In 1886 the official name was St. Paul African Methodist Episcopal Church.
 The church property is noted on the Sanborn Fire Insurance Map for Paris, Bourbon County, Kentucky.
 A copy of the map page is attached to this entry.
 The church is on lot 38.
-Sources: "Religious," Semi-weekly Interior Journal, 07/18/1884, p.
+Sources: "Religious," Semi-weekly Interior Journal, 7/18/1884, p.
 3; and Source: "Religious," Semi-weekly Interior Journal, 11/26/1886, p.
 3.

 The following year, Rev. L. M. Hagood was named pastor of the St. Paul African Methodist Episcopal Church.
-Hagood, who was also a medical doctor, came to Paris from Cincinnati, OH, where he had been pastor of Union Methodist Episcopal Chapel at 171 John Street.
-There is an image of Rev. L. M. Hagood at the New York Public Library Digital Collections.
-The image is taken from his book titled The Colored Man in the Methodist Episcopal Church.
-Rev. L. M. Hagood had left Paris by 1908 and was in Indianapolis, IN.
-Sources: The Evening Bulletin, column one, last paragraph, 04/30/1890, p.
+Hagood, who was also a medical doctor, had come to Paris from Cincinnati, OH, where he had been pastor of Union Methodist Episcopal Chapel at 171 John Street.
+There is a photograph of Rev. L. M. Hagood in the New York Public Library Digital Collections.
+The image was taken from his book The Colored Man in the Methodist Episcopal Church.
+Rev. Hagood had left Paris by 1908 and when he was in Indianapolis, IN.
+Sources: The Evening Bulletin, column one, last paragraph, 4/30/1890, p.
 3; and Rev. L. M. Hagood listed on p.
 508 in Williams' Cincinnati Directory, June 1888 (Ancestry).

-Within Bourbon County, there were five Methodist Episcopal organizations with 4 churches, and 3 Methodist Episcopal Church, South organizations with 3 churches.
+Within Bourbon County, there were five Methodist Episcopal organizations with four churches and three Methodist Episcopal Church, South organizations with three churches.
 Sources: 11th Census - Volume 9.
 Report on Statistics of Churches in the United States.
 Denominations.
 Mennonites, Methodists.
 Statistics of Churches, Table 2, Methodist Episcopal, By counties, p.
 510; and 11th Census - Volume 9.
 Report on Statistics of Churches in the United States.
 Denominations.
 Methodists.
 Statistics of Churches, Table 9, Methodist Episcopal Church, South, By counties, p.
-585.; Table 13, Colored Methodist Episcopal, pp. 604 & 606.
+585.; Table 13, Colored Methodist Episcopal, p.
+604 & 606.

 Rev. Richard Hughes was the pastor of St. Paul African Methodist Episcopal Church in 1943.
-Sources: Paris Daily Enterprise, 01/10/1943.
+Sources: Paris Daily Enterprise, 1/10/1943.
 See other references to Rev. Richard Hughes at Kentucky African American Griots: 1943 "Colored Notes" Paris Daily Enterprise.
 Contributed by Mary Hatton, Transcribed by Lora Washington.